g-eoj/cragents/README.md

 > And I'm thinking While I'm thinking...
 (Crackerman, Stone Temple Pilots, 1992)

 Reasoning models use a lot of tokens for their reasoning output.
-This is resource intensive while not necessarily improving accuracy.
+This is resource-intensive while not necessarily improving accuracy.
 So it may be desirable to limit the tokens used.
 Doing so can:

-- Improved response speed
+- Improve response speed
 - Decrease GPU memory requirements
 - Provide more space in the context for stuff that matters